garyrussell/message-stream-processing/README.md

 ### Message Production

 Our messages will be SOAP messages being published on to Rabbit MQ queue.
 They will come as a steady stream.
-To get this result we took the following code base and made a few tweaks for it to write its SOAP Objects into a RabbitMQ exchange: https://spring.io/guides/gs/producing-web-service/
+To get this result we took the following code base and made a few tweaks for it to write its SOAP Objects into a RabbitMQ exchange:

+https://spring.io/guides/gs/producing-web-service/

-#### Setting Up RabbitMQ Locally
+#### Setting Up RabbitMQ Locally (Only if you wish to build the message-producer)

-To build this code locally you will need a RabbitMQ running locally, otherwise the Test will not pass as the RabbitTemplate will not be able to create a ConnectionFacactory.
+To build the message-producer locally you will need a RabbitMQ running locally, otherwise the Test will not pass as the RabbitTemplate will not be able to create a ConnectionFacactory.
 With a Mac installing Rabbit can be done using Brew:

 ```shell

 brew install rabbitmq

 ...

 brew services start rabbitmq

 ```
-After the installation, admin console can be found here: http://127.0.0.1:15672/
+After the installation, admin console can be found here:

+http://127.0.0.1:15672/

 (guest/guest)

-The way this Spring Boot application is configured, a Fan Out exchange called 'messages' will be created, a Queue also called 'messages' (lazy with the naming) and the Exchange bound to the Queue.
-These details can be found in the MessageQueueConfig class.
+The message-producer application is configured to create the Exchanges and Queues it needs upon start up.
+A Fan Out exchange called 'messages' will be created, a Queue also called 'messages' (lazy with the naming) is created.
+The Exchange is bound to the Queue.
+These details can be found in the MessageQueueConfig class of the message-producer.

 #### Setting Up RabbitMQ on PWS